louisboii747/hardwaremon-site/README.md

 # HardwareMon Website
 https://gethardwaremon.pages.dev/

-The official website for **HardwareMon** a modern cross-platform system monitoring application built with Flutter and Python.
+The official website for **HardwareMon**, a modern cross-platform system monitoring application built with Flutter and Python.

 ## Features